-‘I Should Have Left Them In Jail’: Trump Attacks LaVar Ball For Being ‘Unaccepting’
+‘I Should Have Left Them In Jail!’: Trump Attacks LaVar Ball For Being ‘Unaccepting’

 Xi reportedly checked into the incident and then ordered that the three young men be pardoned for their offenses.
 Apparently, the penalty in China for theft is at least a decade in prison.
 However, the players were not completely off the hook as they received indefinite suspensions upon returning to the U.S.

-After returning from his trip, Trump indicated that it was he who arranged for the release of the players, and then went on to question why no one had thanked him for his help.
+After returning from his trip, Trump indicated that it was he who arranged for the release of the players and then went on to question why no one had thanked him for his help.
 The three players eventually expressed their gratitude to the commander-in-chief for his timely intervention.

 However, LaVar Ball said he doubted that Trump really had any say in the release of his son and when he was asked directly what he thought about Trump’s involvement, the elder Ball responded with, “Who?”